 Turns out in the intervening years Oscar was able to meet and befriend Daniel Friederich and acquire from him some very interesting items from his workshop, including several partially-built Friederich soundboards, Honduran mahogany for necks, and even the workbenches of both Friederich and of Robert Bouchet!
 Additionally, he also has many of their handtools, measuring devices and power tools, each small saw or machine has handwritten notes with dates and usage tips.
 Oscar admits that while having these workbenches and tools won’t necessarily make his guitars better, having them will remind him daily of his great affection and admiration for Daniel, which does create a flair of inspiration that is likely to manifest somehow in his work.

 With Oscar’s advice, we selected materials for the next guitar he is building for us.
 As you can see in the photos, we have an exquisite set of marbled CSA rosewood with sap elements intertwined in the plumes of the darker hartwood.
-But, it gets better – he is choosing now between two cedar tops, both started by Friederich – you’ll notice in the photos the penciled measurements in Friederich’s hand, which he did after conducting his physical tests on the wood to note the results of the longitudinal and combined tension in addition to the density.
+But, it gets better – Oscar was choosing between two cedar tops and decided to build two guitars simultaneously!
+Both tops were started by Friederich – you’ll notice in the photos the penciled measurements in Friederich’s hand, which he did after conducting his physical tests on the wood to note the results of the longitudinal and combined tension in addition to the density.
 As you can see the rosette areas are already emptied to embed the rosettes, and so Oscar has modified his rosette design to accommodate Friederich’s measurements exactly when the time comes to inlay his rosette.
 Additionally, from Friederich’s stock our guitar will have his African ebony for the fretboard, CSA Rosewood for the bridge and Honduran mahogany for the neck.
 For the tuning machines, Oscar continues to use Rodgers.

 Both comments and pings are currently closed.